iszczesniak/cpp/aop.md

 You get three grades:

+* a grade from the lectures,

 * a grade from the laboratory class,

-* a grade from the exam,

 * a final grade.

-## Laboratory grade
+## Lecutre and laboratory grades

-You can get a grade from the laboratory class within two deadlines:
+A grade from a lecture or a lab class you get the same way.
+You can get the grade within two deadlines:

-* Deadline I: by the end of laboratory classes based on four tests during lectures:
+* Deadline I: by the end of the classes based on four tests (each test has a single question) carried out during lectures:

   - November 7, 2025, from part I,